nemo0622/pokeemerald-expansion/Seaglass README.md

 - Day/Night system?
 In conjunction with enabling FAKE RTC in config/overworld.h
 - Random nicknames option?

+BUGS TO FIX:
+- In some battles, Dynamax is randomly called, freezing the game
+    - search "monToSwitchIntoId" and "BtlController_HandleSwitchInAnim".
+Possible a pointer randomly directs to dynamax in double battles?

 ## KNOWN BUGS & PROBLEMS

 - MAJOR ISSUES: